-COLLEAGUES:
+COLLEAGUES

 Our UK business is home to around 3,400 colleagues.
 We recognise that people are our most valuable asset.
 Our success is dependent on their efforts and investment into our people creates a culture that allows our business to thrive.
+2020 brought new unprecedented challenges to our colleagues, and safeguarding our employees was of paramount importance throughout, whilst providing support during ever changing circumstances.

-WHY WE ENGAGE OUR COLLEAGUES:
+WHY WE ENGAGE OUR COLLEAGUES

 The Board holds the strong belief that engaging with our people is of key importance to successfully implementing its long-term strategies, which is aligned with the Group.
 Investing in our people is protecting our future and promoting our success.
-We want Arla to be a great place for all our colleagues.
+We want Arla to be a great, safe place for all our colleagues.
 Our people are our ambassadors, and our goal is for a proud and empowered workforce.
+Exciting our colleagues about our strategy beyond 2020 and improving employee engagement are essential business priorities for the Group in 2021.

-HOW WE ENGAGE OUR COLLEAGUES:
+HOW WE ENGAGE OUR COLLEAGUES